makerdao/community/governance/polls/templates/Adjust the System Surplus Buffer - $date_MONTH_DD,_YYYY.md

 ---
-title: Increase the System Surplus Buffer - $date_MONTH_DD,_YYYY
+title: $IncreaseDecrease the System Surplus Buffer - $date_MONTH_DD,_YYYY
-summary: Signal your support or opposition for increasing the Surplus Buffer from $currentBuffer to $newBuffer
+summary: Signal your support or opposition for adjusting the Surplus Buffer from $currentBuffer to $newBuffer
 discussion_link: $discussion_link
 vote_type: Plurality Voting
 options: